by TONY OLEJNICKI | Creator of the QLS Program

 The Yoga Pigeon pose is a perfect hip stretcher.
 If you unable to do it standing, use a table as a support.
 You can follow that with the Couch Stretch to help your quads.
 You don’t need a couch for that just a chair for an initial support until you build-up to do it free-standing.

 The Glute bridge is another exercise for your glutes and hips.
 Lay on the ground with your knees bent and feet flat on the floor.
 Raise your waist off the ground while squeezing your glutes until your hips are lined up with your body.

 Read on stretches for weight lifters and select few which you feel comfortable with.
 Weight lifters rely on hip and core flexibility so their stretch exercises are perfect for sedentary people.

 The pace of life is fast and there are no second chances, so don’t ignore your mobility because one day it WILL be too late.
 Contact IMA for a free Quality Lifestyle consultation.
 It will make you Everest-Base-Camp fit.
 Find out how to prepare for and concur the Everest Base Camp Trek or perhaps a 6000m Himalayan climb.

 The QLS Program takes 12 weeks to complete and it will get you back on ‘trek’

-Tony Olejnicki – an engineer, writer, motivator and exercise physiologist specializing in high altitude training – is the creator of IMA (Infinite Mountain Adventure), an inspirational company helping professional working in an office environment to improve life quality and experience a motivational Himalayan adventure.
+Tony Olejnicki – an engineer, motivator and exercise physiologist specializing in high altitude training – is the creator of IMA (Infinite Mountain Adventure), an inspirational company helping professional working in an office environment to improve life quality and experience a motivational Himalayan adventure.